calimarkus/AutoLayoutCells/readme.md

 1. The same as 5. from the first label: (0px margin between both labels)
 1. Also 10px margin to the left view border

-The next row is the **UITableViewCellStyleValue2**.
+### UITableViewCellStyleValue2

 We have a label with a fixed width on the left and a flexible width label on the right.
 As in the last layout, the right label should not grow any larger than the cell itself (minus 10px margin).
 These are the constraints:

 ![uitableviewcellstylevalue2](assets/uitableviewcellstylevalue2.jpg "uitableviewcellstylevalue2")